Privacy policy

 Changes to this Policy

-UKRIO may need change this Privacy Policy in the future.
-If significant changes are made we will make it clear on the UKRIO website or by contacting individuals directly.
+UKRIO may need change this Privacy Policy in the future, especially in response to changes in applicable data protection and privacy legislation.
+If significant changes are made, we will make it clear on the UKRIO website or by contacting individuals directly.

 Contact Us